TIRANA, February 9

 Gjirokastra by Edmond Prifti

-Yet, the castle is the most impressive building that a first time visitor may see not only in Gjirokastra but in the entire country.
+Yet, the castle is the most impressive building that a first-time visitor may see not only in Gjirokastra but in the entire country.
 It is also known as the city of Argjiro.
 She was the sister of the city lord.
 According to the legend, when the Ottoman troops surrounded the city, the princess together with her son jumped from the castle walls.
 This is a popular explanation of the city’s name.
 However, historians say that the name of Gjirokastra dates back to earlier centuries.
 Some linguists say that it is related to the typical gray color of the city.
 The castle had a military function.
 It was during the Middle Ages that the city expanded further the castle walls.

 The city flourished during the period of Ali Pasha Tepelena, who invested in major infrastructural works such as the aqueduct of Gjirokastra.
-A 12km long water supply structure that was destroyed during the 30s.
+A 12km long water supply structure was destroyed during the 30s.
 The aqueduct was depicted in the paintings of Edward Lear.
 The city developed into an important cultural and economic area.

 Painting of Gjirokastra by Edward Lear